 - Food: Fruits, vegetables, and small insects will cost at least $25 per week.

 - Habitat replacements (nesting box, branches, swings, toys): Varies, but typically over $100

 - Permits: As noted above, many states that allow primate ownership require a permit or license, which comes with a fee.
 Attempting not to license your pet can lead the state to confiscate your pet, charge you even higher fees, and, in some states, press criminal charges.

-- Supplements: You will need specialized monkey food to provide your pet with some of the nutrients it would get in the wild.
-Cost is about $30 for a six-month supply.
+- Supplements: You’ll need specialized monkey food to provide your pet with some of the nutrients it would get in the wild.
+The cost is about $30 for a six-month supply.

-- Veterinary care: You will need to find a vet specializing in exotic pets, with the knowledge to provide care for a monkey.
+- Veterinary care: You’ll need to find a vet specializing in exotic pets, with the knowledge to provide care for a monkey.
 Veterinary costs include regular check-ups as well as emergencies.
 Expect to pay at least several hundred dollars per year.

 Know as well that, in captivity, a finger monkey can live to about 16 years of age; primate ownership is a long-term commitment.